lifeinfo/proteomeExpert/README.md

-# proteomeExpert

-proteomeExpert: A user friendly Web for protein analysis using R and Shiny
+# proteomeExpert - A user friendly Web for protein analysis using R and Shiny.

+proteomeExpert is an open-source platform-independent browser-based interface for protein analytics in R.
+The application is based on the Shiny package and can be run locally or on a server.

 # Guomics Team